oschrenk/notes/scala.md

 - Methods include parentheses if it has side effects

+### Companion objects

+- provide means to associate functionality with a class without associating it to a any instance
+- has same name as its associated class
+- must be defined in the same file

 ## Functional Programming ##

 - Functional languages treat functions a _first-class values_